Blackburn v Birmingham: How to watch the Championship on Boxing Day

 Blackburn and Birmingham go head-to-head within the Championship on Boxing Day

-❚ We could earn fee from hyperlinks on this web page.
-Our editorial is all the time impartial (be taught extra)
+❚ We might earn fee from hyperlinks on this web page.
+Our editorial is all the time unbiased (study extra)

 Blackburn host Birmingham in a televised Championship conflict on Boxing Day.

-HEARALPUBLICIST has rounded up all the things you could learn about the best way to watch the Blackburn v Birmingham sport on TV and on-line.
+HEARALPUBLICIST has rounded up every thing it is advisable to find out about tips on how to watch the Blackburn v Birmingham sport on TV and on-line.

 What time is Blackburn v Birmingham?